 About an hour later, I was on a treadmill at my local gym giving my back another test run.
-Up until this point, I could only go about a mile before the muscle cramping and back spasms would become to intense that I was forced to walk.
+Up until this point, I could only go about a mile before the muscle cramping and back spasms would become so intense that I was forced to walk.
 But, today, I managed to run a full 5K without stopping once to walk or stretch!
-It wasn’t fast and it wasn’t effortless – in fact, at 0.62 miles, I nearly called it quits because of the discomfort; but I stuck it out and you know what?
+It wasn’t fast and it wasn’t effortless – in fact, at 0.62 miles, I nearly called it quits because of the discomfort – but I stuck it out and you know what?
 It didn’t get any worse!
 In fact, it “stabilized” and the next 2 miles flew by as if I were running “an easy 10” again!
-A part of me wanted to keep going, to see how far I could go… but, if Shep has taught me one thing when it comes to running, it’s to simply “BE PATIENT”.
+A part of me wanted to keep going, to see how far I could go, but if Shep has taught me one thing when it comes to running, it’s to simply “BE PATIENT”.
 Don’t sacrifice form for distance and don’t push discomfort to the point of pain – and so I stopped.

 I am proud of today’s run.
 This run gives me hope.